bmw-software-engineering/trlc/documentation/architecture.md

   message.

-* During this we build a dependency graph, for each package we create three nodes in a graph: a rsl node, a check node, and a trlc node.
-Initially we link the check to the rsl; and the trlc to both the check and rsl.
+* During this we build a dependency graph, for each package we create two nodes in a graph: a rsl node (representing the `.rsl` file) and a trlc node (representing the set of all `.trlc` files for that package).
+Initially we link the the trlc node to the rsl node.

 * When we resolve imports we then add links in this graph.
 Note that an import in an RSL only links to the RSL node of the imported